mainsail-crew/docs/docs/mainsailos/supported-sbcs/orange-pi-4-lts.md

 sudo nano /boot/armbianEnv.txt
 ```

-Replace the SPI overlay with the UART4 overlay:
+Replace the SPI overlay with the UART4 overlay and remove the SPI parameters:

 ```ini
 # Change this: